 National news organizations are not eligible to apply; all other newsrooms are.
-We particularly want to create journalism where there is none and build capacity that news organizations would not otherwise have.
 We are not looking to fund day-to-day coverage of state government or the legislature, but instead to enable your organization to do ambitious accountability projects that would not otherwise be done.

 Applications should be submitted by newsroom leaders for a particular project and a specific reporter.
 If you lead a newsroom and are interested in working with us, we’d like to hear from you about:

 - An investigative project.
 The proposed coverage can take any number of forms: a few long stories, an ongoing series of shorter stories, text, radio, video, or more.
 Please tell us why this coverage will be crucial to your state, any similar coverage that has been done before it, why this project has particular urgency now, and a plan for executing the work.
 Please also explain why your state and your newsroom is the right place to tell this particular story.

 - The reporter who you ideally envision spearheading the work, and the market salary you would need to pay them for 2019.
 This could be someone already on staff or someone else — for example, a freelancer with whom you aspire to work.
 Please include a personal statement by the reporter explaining his or her interest, at least three clips of their prior best work, and, of course, a resume.